fernandordev/fernandordev/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as Product Designer
+- 🔭 I’m currently working as Product Designer and Web Developer
 - 💻 Connect with me on **[LinkedIn]**
 - 📫 Reach me through the contact form at my **[Website]**